ImBearChild/tarpitd.py/docs/about.md

 ## Is it secure?

-Almost yes. tarpitd.py will not read from client, so there is nothing to crack, except a few bytes to make sure the client is running corresponding protocol.
-Because send an HTTP response to SSH client is pointless.
+Almost yes. tarpitd.py will not read from client, except a few bytes to make sure the client is running corresponding protocol, so there is nothing to crack. tarpit.py checks client by default, because send an HTTP response to SSH client is pointless, and it helps when facing null probing.
 This feature can be turned off as desired.

 ## Why not use original endlessh?